QubesOS/qubes-doc/managing-os/templates/archlinux.md

 *Note: Look at the Reflector page to decide what filter and argument string you wish to run.
 Below is a default string that will work for most all to setup a working basic mirrorlist.

-*Look to Reflector pages or --help for more info on arug and filters.*
+*Look to Reflector pages or --help for more info on args and filters.*

 *   **$ sudo reflector --verbose -l 5 --sort rate --save /etc/pacman.d/mirrorlist**